 In order to drive, UAE residents must obtain a UAE driver's license.
 Foreign driver's licenses are generally not recognized.
 However, U.S. citizen visitors who are not UAE residents can drive using a valid driver’s license issued by his or her state.
 An international driver’s license may be required in some emirates.
 The UAE recognizes driver's licenses issued by other Gulf Cooperation Council (GCC) states only if the bearer is driving a vehicle registered to the same GCC state.
 Under no circumstances should anyone drive without a valid license.

 If you are in an accident, UAE law mandates that you remain at the scene until authorities arrive.
-The use of front seat belts is mandatory in the UAE.
+The use of front seat belts is mandatory in the UAE and a new law mandating the use of child seats is under consideration with the Ministry of the Interior.
 Driving is on the right side of the road.
 Speed limits are posted.
 Making a right turn on a red light is not permitted unless there is a special lane to do so with a yield sign.
 Parking is not allowed where the curb is painted black and yellow.
 Digital cameras are used extensively on Emirati roads for registering traffic violations, including speeding.
 Fines can be substantial.
 Passengers with outstanding traffic fines may be detained at airport immigration.

 Please refer to our Road Safety page for more information.